Children's Museum of Arts (CMA) Access Programs

 Brooklyn Children’s Museum embraces children of all abilities.
 The Sensory Room is an inclusive space where children with special needs can engage and explore their senses.
 The interactive equipment provides a multisensory experience with visual, auditory, tactile, vestibular, and gross motor activities.
 This room provides a welcoming environment for children with Autism Spectrum Disorders (ASD).

 The Jewish Museum offers a program called 'Access Family Workshops' for children and adults with ADD and family members.
 Visitors examine art, then create a work of their own in these programs for families with children who have developmental and learning disabilities.
 Workshops include gallery activities, an art project and snacks.

 Whitney Museum of American Art

-The Whitney invites families with kids on the autism spectrum to join us for a sensory-friendly guided gallery tour offered before the Museum opens to the general public.
+The Whitney invites families with kids on the autism spectrum to join them for sensory-friendly gallery activities and a hands-on art-making workshop before the Museum opens to the general public.
 During this drop-in program, families will explore a current Whitney exhibition and create their own art inspired by works on view.
 This program occurs every three months for kids ages 6 and up.
 Registration is required.

 Central Park Zoo / Wildlife Conservation Society